SiddhantArora091/Hello-World-and-Calculator-program/README.md

 To demonstrate how a C++ program can interact with users through input/output and perform calculations.
 This helps learners understand variables, data types, and operators in a practical context.

+Output:-

+Enter the first number:43

+Enter the second number:65

+Sum of given numbers:
+108

+The product of num1 and num2 is:
+2795

+The division of num1 and num2 is:
+0.661538

+The subtraction of num1 and num2 is:
+-22

 ---

 ## ✅ Conclusion